 In markets where there is great uncertainty and a sense that the central banks are changing the rules with negative interest rates and subsidies to borrowers, how does one know that one is on the right path?
-For those strategies that closely track the underlying index, deviation of performance from that of the index would give a hint of a need for modification to their approach.
-The same question is more challenging for a portfolio manager who pays no heed to index weighting, as is the case with Platinum.
-The performance difference can be amplified in rising markets when, as a matter of policy, the portfolio manager attempts to reduce volatility by holding cash, augmented by short selling.
-This has indeed been our position and it has been to the cost of performance to the extent of 0.7% p.a. relative to the MSCI AC World Index for the last four years.
-In absolute performance terms, the appreciation is fine at 14% p.a. (pre-tax).
+For those funds that closely track the underlying index, being so-called "index aware", deviation of performance from that of the index would give a hint of a need for modification to their approach.
+The same question is more challenging for a fund manager who pays no heed at all to index weighting, as is the case with Platinum Asset Management.
+The performance difference can be further amplified in rising markets when, as a matter of policy, the fund manager attempts to reduce volatility by holding cash, augmented by short selling.
+This has indeed been our position and it has been to the cost of unit holders to the extent of 1% per annum relative to the MSCI AC World Index for the last four years.
+In absolute performance terms, the appreciation is fine at 14% per annum.